 Master of Arts in Teaching.
 Middle Grades Education 6-9.
 Science Specialty Area.
 Thesis Option

+Program Requirements Credits

+Total Credit Hours 42.0

 Must already have a baccalaureate degree or be lateral entry teacher seeking middle grades teacher licensure.
 Overall minimum GPA of 2.5 on 4.0 scale for all undergraduate work or minimum 2.75 on 4.0 scale in last 60 hours of study which may include no more than 12 hours graduate study.
 Prerequisite specialty area course requirements should be completed prior to applying for the "A" level license.
 Required courses for each individual are determined by comparing transcripts of previous college course work with that of specialty area requirements for the "A" level license.
 Students may have to take additional undergraduate subject area coursework in order to meet licensure requirements.
 Students are required to remove academic area deficiencies prior to enrollment in the graduate methods course and internship.
 See advisor or department chair for evaluation of these courses.
 Provide scores from either the GRE general section or the Miller Analogies Test (MAT) taken within the last five years.

+Initial Licensure Requirements 15.0-18.0

 Initial licensure (A-level) requirements in Middle Grades Education must be completed prior to taking courses to complete MAT program.
 EDUC 610 And EDUC 630 And EDUC 644 And EDUC 615 And EDUC 697

+Advanced Licensure Specialty Area Requirements 21.0

 EDUC 690 is the prerequisite for EDUC 698 and must be one of first 6 semester hours earned.
 EDUC 690 And ELEM 635 And ELEM 652 And ELEM 653 And ELEM 654 And ELEM 655 And READ 552

+Product of Learning 6.0

+EDUC 699

+PRAXIS II Requirement

-PRAXIS II Test: 0439 School Science---Score 134
+PRAXIS II Test: 0439 School ScienceScore 134

+Additional Notes

+No more than 12 semester hours to be counted toward degree may be completed prior to formal admission to MAT degree program.

+Master of Arts in Teaching.
+Secondary Education 9-12.
+Biology Specialty Area.
+Project- Portfolio Option

+Program Requirements Credits

+Total Credit Hours 45.0

+Must be "licensure-only" students who already have a baccalaureate degree and/or "lateral entry" teachers who are seeking secondary teacher licensure.
+Students enrolling in the M.A.T. program must select one subject specialty area.
+Students may have to take additional undergraduate subject area coursework in order to meet licensure requirements.
+Students are required to remove academic area deficiencies prior to enrollment in the graduate methods course and internship.
+Baccalaureate degree from an accredited college or university.
+Overall minimum GPA of 2.5 on 4.0 scale for all undergraduate work or minimum 2.75 on 4.0 scale in last 60 hours of study which may include no more than 12 hours graduate study.
+Provide scores from either the GRE general